University of the State of New York: Regents College

 A key former initiative of the Board of Regents, created to better bring higher education to New York State's nontraditional adult learners, was the Board of Regents' Regents External Degree Program, or REX, which became Regents College in 1984 and then the separate and independent Excelsior College in 1998–2001.
 This program was an outgrowth of the practice of giving World War II veterans school and college credit in recognition of their military education and experience.
 In 1963 the Regents introduced College Proficiency Examinations, now called Excelsior College Examinations (ECEs), initially to help teachers and nurses complete educational requirements.
 First named the "Regents External Degree Program," it was established in 1971 with financial support from the Ford and Carnegie Foundations.
 Degrees could be granted based on a combination of college proficiency exams and classroom and correspondence courses, or on a variety of exams alone.
 The first degrees were conferred in 1972.
 This program became independent of the Education Department in 1991 but continued to be governed by the Board of Regents until 1998, at which time it fully separated from the Board of Regents to become a private, independent college.
-Up until that time it did not offer instruction, but in addition to its examinations, it accepted transfer credit from any regionally-accredited college.The school, prohibited by the terms of its "independence" agreement from continuing to use the name Regents College, adopted the name Excelsior College in 2001, and Excelsior University in 2022.
-Excelsior College is now a constituent member of USNY in the same way, and in only the same way, that other institutions of higher education (including private colleges) in New York State are.
+Up until that time it did not offer instruction, but in addition to its examinations, it accepted transfer credit from any regionally-accredited college.
+The school, prohibited by the terms of its "independence" agreement from continuing to use the name Regents College, adopted the name Excelsior College in 2001.
+Since the school offers both undergraduate and graduate programs, the institution decided to change the name again to Excelsior University in 2022.
+Excelsior University is now a constituent member of USNY in the same way that other institutions of higher education (including private colleges) in New York State are.
 Like them, it has its own charter and Board of Trustees.